 Dixie Rice has indicated its intention to have its shares of our common stock represented at the meeting and to vote such shares FOR this nonbinding advisory proposal.
 If Dixie Rice attends the meeting in person or by proxy and votes as indicated, the stockholders will, by a nonbinding advisory vote, approve this proposal.

-Q: Assuming a quorum is present, what vote is required to adopt and approve an annual frequency for proposal 3 (Say-When-on-Pay)?
+Q: Assuming a quorum is present, what vote is required to approve any other matter to come before the meeting?